purushotamrai/recovery_pass/README.txt

 CONFIGURATION
 -------------
 The password recovery mail body and subject to be sent to user is configurable and corresponding configuration settings are available at admin/config/people/recovery-pass.For displaying new password please use [user_new_password] placeholder in the mail body.

 If HTMLMAIL module exists then write mail in HTML format else email body will be sent as plain text considering new line.

+Warning Message to be shown, if user after resetting the password uses the old password again is configurable and can be enabled/disabled.
+By default warning message will be shown.

 TROUBLESHOOTING
 ---------------